-Study of church-state relations in the United States, perspectives on the public role of religion, and activism on social and political issues by religious leaders and groups.
-Students may not receive credit for both RELG 360 and POLS 360.
+Study of church-state relations in the United States, perspectives on the public role of religion, and activism on social and political

 Philosophy of Religion (same as PHIL 362) Satisfies Integrative Experience Requirement

 Satisfies Integrative Experience Requirement.
 This is a critical study of religious experience, language, and claims to religious knowledge.
 Issues include God's existence, religious faith, the problem of evil, mystical experience, and religious pluralism.
 The course compares diverging conceptions and evaluations of religion while encouraging students to develop their personal views.